Visual Impairments Special Needs Factsheet

 - constant eye rubbing or chronic eye redness

 - squinting, closing one eye, or misaligned eyes

-- poor focusing or difficulty following objects
+- poor focusing or trouble following objects

 - inability to see objects at a distance

 - inability to read a whiteboard or blackboard, etc., or trouble reading

 Students with visual impairments should be encouraged to participate in all classroom activities, physical education, and extracurricular activities.
 Make sure your classroom is easy to move around in and free of obstacles.